.

 Professional Tier - A comprehensive laboratory information system platform.

-Advanced Tier - This LIS system solution includes robust informatics tools for medium and large-sized labs.
+Advanced Tier - This LIS system solution features robust informatics tools for medium to large-sized labs.

-Enterprise Tier - A powerful laboratory information system platform with advanced flexibility and control.
+Enterprise Tier - A powerful laboratory information system platform with advanced flexibility and control, and multi-facility support.

 “Our pricing is more than just a billing strategy - it's a commitment to your lab's long-term success.
 This approach ensures costs are predictable and proportional to your activity, aiding in better budgeting and forecasting.
 It’s a LIS model that grows with you, encouraging a scalable and sustainable expansion of your operations,” concluded Avunjian.

 We invite you to explore how LigoLab’s innovative pricing model can revolutionize your lab's LIS system operations.
-Contact us for a consultation or a software demo, and experience firsthand how LigoLab aligns its goals with yours for a more efficient, scalable, and cost-effective future.
+Contact a LigoLab product specialist for a consultation or a software demo, and experience firsthand how an advanced LIS software can align its goals with yours for a more efficient, scalable, and cost-effective future.

 Michael Kalinowski